 43. The festival creates Touring Programmes from films within the competition, your permission will be sought if your film is selected for any of these programmes.

 44. These programmes may also include some financial reimbursement and be subject to separate agreements.

 45. It is possible that your film may be selected for a touring programme only and not the competitive programme.

-46. Stills and clips of selected films (under 10% of the total length of the film*) will be used for Encounters publications, festival trailer, press and TV coverage, they may also be screened as part of preview screenings to promote the event.
+46. Stills and clips of selected films (under 10% of the total length of the film*) will be used for Encounters publications, festival trailer, press and TV coverage.
+Encounters reserves the right to include your film in screenings to promote the festival.

-47. The festival will publish the email for a previously agreed contact (usually the Primary Contact) and/or Distributor on the Digital Viewing Library and in the festival catalogue.
+47. The festival will publish the email for a previously agreed contact (usually the Primary Contact) and/or Distributor in the video library and festival catalogue.

-51. Please ensure all details, descriptions and information is as accurate as possible at time of submission.
+49. Please ensure all details, descriptions and information are as accurate as possible at time of submission.
 The information submitted to the submission platform will be used both in the online programme and in the printed catalogue, and by submitting your information you are confirming that the information is correct and authorised to be published if your film is selected.
-If requested later amendments will be made if possible, but this is not guaranteed.
+Later amendments cannot be guaranteed.

 DELIVERY INSTRUCTIONS FOR SELECTED FILMS

-57. The cost of dispatching the print or screening copy to Encounters is to be paid by the sender.
-The cost of shipping the print or screening copy from the festival will be paid for by Encounters Short Film and Animation Festival.
+54. The cost of dispatching the print or screening copy to Encounters is to be paid by the sender.
+The cost of shipping the print or screening copy from the festival will be paid for by Encounters.
 If the print or screening copy is sent via a third party, the entrant should inform the third party of the freight regulations of Encounters.

 VISITING THE FESTIVAL